 PURPOSE

-This Memorandum presents the basis for the DEQ’s recommendation for a CNFA determination for the EMC Site, specifically Zone A of the TSA and the SGA for the whole project area.
+This Memorandum presents the basis for the DEQ’s recommendation for a CNFA determination for the EMC Site, specifically Zone A of the TSA, and a NFA for the SGA for the entire project area.

-The EMC Site includes groundwater in portions of the TSA and the underlying SGA that were historically impacted by past use of trichloroethene (TCE) and to a smaller extent other volatile organic compounds (VOCs) including (tetrachloroethene [PCE], cis‐1,2‐dichloroethene [cis‐1,2,DCE], 1,1‐dichloroethene [1,1‐DCE], and vinyl chloride [VC] at the Cascade Corporation (Cascade) facility, located at 2201 NE 201st Ave in Gresham, Oregon, and The Boeing Company (Boeing) facility, located at 19000 NE Sandy Boulevard in Portland, Oregon (Figure 1).
+The EMC Site includes groundwater in portions of the TSA and the underlying SGA that were historically impacted by the past use of trichloroethene (TCE) and to a lesser extent, other volatile organic compounds (VOCs) including: tetrachloroethene [PCE], cis‐1,2‐dichloroethene [cis‐1,2,DCE], 1,1‐dichloroethene [1,1‐DCE], and vinyl chloride [VC].
+The Cascade Corporation (Cascade) facility is located at 2201 NE 201st Ave in Gresham, Oregon, and The Boeing Company (Boeing) facility islocated at 19000 NE Sandy Boulevard in Portland, Oregon (Figure 1).
 Cascade and Boeing are jointly responsible for the EMC remedy being implemented under DEQ’s Consent Order No. WMCSR‐NWR‐96‐08 (DEQ 1997).

-Four groundwater restoration areas (Zones A, B, C, and D) were identified in DEQ’s ROD for the TSA (DEQ 1996), as shown on Figure 1.
+Four groundwater restoration areas (Zones A, B, C, and D) were identified for operational efficiency and are shown on Figure 1.
 Further clarification on the concept of restoration zones was provided in the Troutdale Sandstone Aquifer Remedial Action Annual Performance Evaluation for April 1, 1998 – March 31, 1999 (Landau Associates 1999).
 Contaminant concentrations of the dissolved VOC plume in groundwater in TSA Zone A, located north of Sandy Boulevard, and the SGA, located throughout the EMC Site, have met remedy performance criteria and are below cleanup levels specified in the ROD.
 At the present time, only three wells remain in TSA Zone A and one in the Zone A SGA, as wells were systematically decommissioned as the remedy progressed over time and analytical results indicated that groundwater quality met the Consent Order requirements.
 Analytical results from the last remaining three TSA wells and one SGA well have also met the Consent Order requirements and were approved by DEQ for decommissioning (DEQ, 2018b).
-Based on these criteria, the CNFA determination is recommended for TSA Zone A and the SGA throughout the EMC Site.
+Based on these criteria, the CNFA determination is recommended for TSA Zone A and an NFA determination for the SGA throughout the EMC Site.

-The remedial actions undertaken at the EMC Site were completed under Oregon Administrative Rules, Chapter 340 Division 122, and the proposed CNFA determination described in this memorandum meets the requirements of Oregon Revised Statutes 465.230.
+The remedial actions undertaken at the EMC Site were completed under Oregon Administrative Rules, Chapter 340 Division 122, and the proposed CNFA/NFA determination described in this memorandum meets the requirements of Oregon Revised Statutes 465.230.
 Restoration actions taken at the EMC Site have attained a degree of cleanup in specific areas (or zones) and control of further release(s) that provides protection of present and future public health, safety, welfare, and the environment.
-Institutional controls, such as groundwater use restrictions related to the EMC Site, will not remain active for Remedy Zone A and the SGA once the CNFA and subsequent monitoring goals have been achieved.
-However, this determination will not remove the EMC Site from the Confirmed Release List, rather, the CNFA will recognize that the selected portions of the EMC Site (TSA Zone A and the SGA) meet restoration goals and are below cleanup levels set forth in the ROD.
+Institutional controls, such as groundwater use restrictions related to the EMC Site, will not remain active for Remedy Zone A and the SGA once the CNFA/NFA and subsequent monitoring goals have been achieved.
+However, this determination will not remove the EMC Site from the Confirmed Release List, rather, the CNFA/NFA will recognize that the selected portions of the EMC Site (TSA Zone A and the SGA) meet restoration goals and are below cleanup levels set forth in the ROD.

 BACKGROUND